Protect your business against crime

-- Secure access points - have strengthen doors fitted, ensure all window have locks, install strengthened shutters and ram raid barriers if necessary.
+Have strengthened doors fitted, ensure all windows have locks, install strengthened shutters, and ram raid barriers if necessary.

-- Secure the perimeter - ensure gates are secure and fences aren't damaged or provide opportunities for access.
-Applying anti-climb measures can also be effective, however you must have signs to state you have them installed.
+Ensure gates are secure and fences aren't damaged or provide opportunities for access.
+Applying anti-climb measures can also be effective, however, you must have signs to state you have them installed.

-- Address IT security issues such as hard-drive encryption, off-site data storage, software security updates.
+Address IT security issues such as hard-drive encryption, off-site data storage, and software security updates.
 Protect your business online.

 Professional security consultants can offer a comprehensive risk assessment of any premises and can recommend security measures to meet the risks faced.